The theme for 2021 is Witness Waters, so you can expect lots of water-y themed activities and performances.

 Sculpted Steel (http://sculptedsteel.co.uk) Award winning blacksmith Charis Jones from Sculpted Steel will be doing demonstrations in the on-site forge.

 Visitors will have a chance to come aboard historic boats Keppel and Swift

 Stoke-On-Trent’s very own performance duo Scratch and Sniff will be out and about offering alternative guides of the site along with the wonderful Tomorrow’s Garden Performers Group.
 Around site 11-5pm daily.
 Look out for some watery antics!

 On Saturday 10th July listen out for the Boat Band who will be roving around site between 1-4pm.
 The Boat Band regularly play for sea, river, canal and lake festivals throughout the UK and beyond.
 They have also played seventeen times at Glastonbury Festival, where there no waterways but often a great deal of very wet mud.
 They have played many times at Etruria before, and are looking forward immensely to doing so again.
 (Image Credit: Duncan Bourne)

 Food and Drink

-Titanic Brewery will be running the bar tent throughout the festival and a range of hot food will be available on site including a wood fired pizza oven and vintage baked potato oven
+Lymestone Brewery will be running the bar tent throughout the festival and a range of hot food will be available on site including Thai, BBQ, candy floss and ice cream.

-There will be an array of stalls selling artisan crafts, gifts, and toys as well as a number of charity and information stands
+There will be of stalls selling artisan crafts, gifts, and toys as well as a number of charity and information stands